xmos/fwk_io/doc/uart/uart_tx.rst

 UART Tx Usage
 =============

-The following code snippet demonstrates the basic usage of an UART Tx device.
+The following code snippet demonstrates the basic blocking usage of an UART Tx device.

 .. code-block:: c